-Human resources had a second staff satisfaction survey in 2021-2022.
+Human resources had a second staff satisfaction survey in 2021-22.
 Results were brought to the Board in the spring of 2022.
-As a reminder, the four areas of commitment will be (LI, MH, INC, CR & GL):
+As a reminder, the four areas of commitment are (LI, MH, INC, CR & GL):

-- Enhance equitable, consistent, and fair hiring and transfer processes; - Strengthen professional development opportunities and strategies for mental health and wellness for both students and staff; - Promote, communicate, and celebrate SRPSD successes for both employees and students; and - Conduct another employee satisfaction survey by the end of the 2024-2025 school year.
+- Enhance equitable, consistent, and fair hiring and transfer processes; - Strengthen professional development opportunities and strategies for mental health and wellness for both students and staff; - Promote, communicate, and celebrate SRPSD successes for both employees and students; and

-In 2021-2022 we had 1675 employees as of June 27, 2022.
+• Conduct another employee satisfaction survey by the end of the 2024-2025 school year.
+In 2022-2023 we had 1744 employees as of June 25, 2023.
 This number includes teachers, CUPE, Non-CUPE Support, OOS, and subs, the following graphs show some of the demographics of those SRPSD employees (INC):